AxonIQ/console-framework-client/README.md

 2. Commit and push the change
 3. Close the milestone on GitHub
 4. Wait for the release to be created on Github and publish it
+5. A Github action will automatically release this to Maven Central
-5. Run `mvn versions:set -DnewVersion=1.x.x-SNAPSHOT`
+6. Run `mvn versions:set -DnewVersion=1.x.x-SNAPSHOT`
-6. Commit and push the new development version
+7. Commit and push the new development version
+8. Wait for the version to become available [here](https://repo1.maven.org/maven2/io/axoniq/console/console-framework-client-parent/).
+Can take minutes, can take hours.